kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 ```

-Now get back to the hub cluster('demo-controller') and accept the spoke cluster('demo-worker').
+Now get back to the hub cluster(demo-controller) and accept the spoke cluster(demo-worker).
 ```bash
 ➤ kubectl config use-context demo-controller
 Switched to context "demo-controller".